jamesmtuck/DNA_stability/README.md

 Note that most OSes will support our software by using Docker.

-### Other Dependences
+### Library Dependences

 The python packages used for high precision floating point operations have dependences with libraries written in other languages.
 They can be installed using common package managers:
 ```
-sudo apt-get install -qq libgmp-dev libmpc-dev libmpfr-dev
+apt-get install libgmp-dev libmpc-dev libmpfr-dev
 ```
+If you use Docker, the provided Dockerfile will install the needed libraries.

 ### Python Dependences

-Our code has been tested on python versions 3.5 to 3.8.
+Our code has been written and tested on python versions 3.6 to 3.8.
 It has the following dependences:

 ```
 nose